sebnitu/vrembem/docs/collections/_layout/level.md

 ---
 title: Level
-order: 5
+desc: "A simple layout component that helps center children in an element vertically and gives them horizontal spacing."
 ---

-# Level

-<p class="text_lead">A simple layout component that helps center children in an element vertically and gives them horizontal spacing.</p>

 ## `.level`